 What are Ductless Mini Split Heating Systems?

 Ductless mini split heat pumps are beautifully efficient, providing consistent room comfort in both small and large living areas.
-The mini split system is comprised of two main components; a compressor or condenser, which is situated outside of the home and an air-handling unit which is outfitted inside.
+The mini split system is comprised of two components; a condenser, housing the compressor situated outside of the home and an air-handling unit, traditionally, which is outfitted inside.
+The air handler is roughly three feet long by one and a half feet high.
 These systems make great retrofit add-ons to houses that already have “non-ducted” heating systems, such as hydronic (hot water heat), space heaters, or radiant panels.
 Likewise, ductless mini split heat pumps are ideal for additions or finished basements where extending or installing distribution ductwork isn’t a viable option.

 Advantages of A Ductless Mini Split Heat Pump